Hugh Stockwell: Second World War

 With the approach of the Second World War, on 23 December 1938, Stockwell became brigade major of the 158th Brigade, which was known as the "Royal Welch Brigade" because it was composed entirely of three Territorial Army battalions of his regiment.
 He was promoted major on 1 February 1940.
 Unlikely to see action in Northern Ireland where his unit was based, Stockwell volunteered in March 1940 and was selected to command one of the independent companies formed to serve in the Norwegian campaign.
 The independent companies arrived in Norway in early May under the command of Colin Gubbins.
 Stockwell, commanding No. 2 Independent Company, was soon promoted to lieutenant-colonel to replace Gubbins who had been given command of 24th Guards Brigade.
 By late May it was clear that lacking air support the British force was outmatched and there was no alternative to evacuation.
 As the British withdrew from Norway, Stockwell was assigned to the rearguard and commanding a force of two independent companies and a battalion of the Irish Guards successfully held a defensive position for two days, before being ordered to withdraw.
 After withdrawing, he assembled two platoons and attacked the German positions to stop their assault.
-For his "great courage and determination" in this action, he was appointed to the Distinguished Service Order (DSO) in 1940.
+For his "great courage and determination" in this action, he was appointed a Companion of the Distinguished Service Order (DSO) in 1940.
 The citation for this award read: